Friday, October 11, 2024

 How Hard Pulls Affect Your Credit Score

-1. A single hard inquiry tends to drop your FICO score less than five points.
+1. A single hard inquiry tends to drop your FICO score by less than five points.

 2. The impact of a hard pull fades away with time.